 stories of steaming hot, sweet apple fillings, surrounded by crisp, buttery short-crust pastry.

 This simple recipe, marrying the apple with vanilla and cinnamon encased in a light spelt crust, will have the fond memories flooding back.

 what you do

-5. Fill cooked pastry case with cooked apples and cooking juices (keep aside 1 tbsp cooking juices to glaze your pie pastry top).
+5. Fill the cooked pastry case with the cooled apples.
+(Reserve 1 tbsp of the cooking juices to glaze your pie pastry top).

-9. Serve hot with yoghurt, pure cream or ice cream.
+8. Serve hot or cold with yoghurt, pure cream or ice cream.

 © Recipe - Our Delicious Adventure - Recipes and Stories of Food and Travel by Jane Grover